HaitaoMao/Baidu-ULTR/proposal.md

 # Task Description & Data
 - Metric

   - The following evaluation metric is employed to assess the performance of the ranking system.
 The Discounted Cumulative Gain (DCG) is a standard listwise accuracy metric and is widely adopted in the context of ad-hoc retrieval.
-For a ranked list of N documents, we use the following implementation of DCG: $DCG@N = \sum_{i=1}^N \frac{G_i}{\log_2(i+1)}$, where $G_i$ represents the weight assigned to the document’s label at position $i$.
+For a ranked list of N documents, we use the following implementation of DCG:
+   $DCG@N = \sum_{i=1}^N \frac{G_i}{\log_2(i+1)}$
+   where $G_i$ represents the weight assigned to the document’s label at position $i$.
 A higher degree of relevance corresponds to a higher weight.
 We use the symbol DCG to indicate the average value of this metric over the test queries.
 DCG will be reported only when absolute relevance judgments are available.

 - Unbiased Learning to Rank

--
+ For unbiased learning to rank,

 - Pre-training for Web Search

+ For pre-training,

 - Dataset
- -
+ - The dataset is aviable at .

+# Tool

 # Timeline

 # Prizes:
 - Champion: One team ($2000)

 - Runner-up: One team ($1000)

 - 3rd-place: One team ($500)

 # Grand Challenge Contacts

 - Lixin Zou (zoulixin15@gmail.com)
-- Haitao Mao ()
+- Haitao Mao
+- Xiaochai Chu
+- Changying Hao
 - Shuaiqiang Wang
+- Dawei Yin